CommonEvaluationPlatform/CEP/README.md

 ### Building Bare Metal software for the CEP FPGA

-In additional to connecting USB to the Arty100T's microUSB port, a Digilent SD or microSD PMOD connected should be connected to connector JA.
+In additional to connecting USB to the Arty100T's microUSB port, a Digilent SD or microSD PMOD board should be connected to connector JA.
 The PMOD connectors can be ordered from Digikey, Digilent, or other distributors.

 Additional information can be found here: (https://digilent.com/shop/pmod-sd-full-sized-sd-card-slot/ or https://digilent.com/shop/pmod-microsd-microsd-card-slot/).

 It should be noted that the microUSB port uses an FTDI chip to provide both JTAG and UART functionality.
 Your system may differ, but typically the UART shows up as `/dev/ttyUSB0` or `/dev/ttyUSB1`.
 UART settings are 115200baud, 8N1 and should be visible to any terminal program.
 Both HW and SW flow control should be disabled.